BrianLusina/PythonSnips/datastructures/linked_lists/singly_linked_list/README.md

+# Singly Linked list

-# You have a singly-linked list and want to check if it contains a cycle.
+## You have a singly-linked list and want to check if it contains a cycle.

 A singly-linked list is built with nodes, where each node has: